syncfusion-content/flutter-docs/Flutter/maps/zoom-pan.md

 ## Update the zoom level programmatically

-You can change the zoom level of the map programmatically using the [`MapZoomPanBehavior.zoomLevel`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapZoomPanBehavior/zoomLevel.html) property.
+You can change the zoom level of the shape layer programmatically using the [`MapZoomPanBehavior.zoomLevel`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapZoomPanBehavior/zoomLevel.html) property.

 N> It is applicable for both shape layer and tile layer.